 Who's the badest?
 Yes, Judge Kemp has every right under the law to drag the DA down to her court for him to grovel and give cause as to why he should not be held in contempt and not be ordered to spend up to 180 days in the County jail.

-To me, as a Christian and as a Dallas County taxpayer, this brother and sister in Christ could have settled this manner with a simple private phone call after the trial whereby Judge Kemp could have expressed her dismay.
+To me, as a Christian and as a Dallas County taxpayer, this brother and sister in Christ could have settled this matter with a simple private phone call after the trial whereby Judge Kemp could have expressed her dismay.
 As a fellow Christ-follower, this is all so disappointing to me.